Vresse-sur-Semois The Little Switzerland of Namur

 • Ask for food in exchange

-Fun and family trail (0.8 to 4 km depending on variants) allowing to follow their tracks, guided by footprints on the ground and artistic installations evoking their presence.
+Fun and family route (0.8 to 4 km depending on the variants) allowing you to set off on their trail, guided by footprints on the ground and artistic installations evoking their presence.

 👻 Other Legendary Figures